Mended futures for every family.

 Life is messy and we are here to help you through the challenging times.

-Faith Towles joined Hope Academy as the Community Engagement Administrator in December 2023, assisting Hope Academy with day-to-day operations and building relationships to meet the mental health needs of Lynchburg and surrounding communities.
-Prior to joining Hope Academy, Faith served as the Director of Community Engagement for Freedom 4/24 where she initiated and fostered community-wide relationships.
-She also developed and launched Mission Thrift whose proceeds support local non profits.
+Faith Towles joined FIVE18 Counseling as the Community Engagement Administrator in December 2023, assisting the Clinical Training team with day-to-day operations and building relationships to meet the mental health needs of Lynchburg and surrounding communities.
+Prior to joining the team, Faith served as the Director of Community Engagement for Freedom 4/24 where she initiated and fostered community-wide relationships.
+She also developed and launched Mission Thrift whose proceeds support local nonprofits.

 In her spare time, Faith enjoys spending time with her family and friends, being outside, reading and occasional weekends away with her husband Luke.

-Jen is a licensed professional counselor (VA) who has been with Hope for Tomorrow since June 2017.
-She serves as the director of clinical services at Hope for Tomorrow Counseling.
-She is an approved supervisor with the VA Board of Counseling and a National Certified Counselor through the NBCC.
+Jen is a licensed professional counselor (VA), an approved supervisor with the VA Board of Counseling, and a National Certified Counselor through the NBCC.
 Jen earned her masters in Clinical Mental Health Counseling at Liberty University as well as a bachelors in Psychology with a minor in Youth Ministries.
 She has also completed her doctorate in Counselor Education and Supervision.
 Her dissertation focused on the impact of organization culture and self-care on compassion fatigue and compassion satisfaction.

 Since entering the counseling field in 2014, Jen has gained experience working in both the outpatient setting as well as in therapeutic day treatment services.
-She has a passion for working with children, teens, families, and young adults.
 Her theoretical orientation tends to be eclectic in nature; however, she primarily works from a combination of cognitive behavioral therapy and person-centered therapy.
 Although Jen has experience working with a variety of clinical diagnoses and presenting problems, she primarily works with clients who have experienced the following: trauma, attachment, anxiety, depression, self-esteem issues, women’s issues, grief and loss, life transition, families of divorce, and foster/adoptive families.
-Jen is certified to facilitate the Prepare & Enrich program (couples program), Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and is a Certified Clinical Trauma Professional (CCTP-I).
+Jen is certified to facilitate the Prepare & Enrich program (couples program), Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), and is a Certified Clinical Trauma Professional (CCTP-I).

-In her spare time, Jen enjoys traveling (especially cruises and road trips), binge watching Netflix/Disney+, and spending time with her husband, children, and weimaraner puppy.
+In her spare time, Jen enjoys traveling (especially cruises and road trips); binge watching her favorite shows; and spending time with her husband, children, and weimaraner puppy.

-Taneka Chandler joined the staff of Hope For Tomorrow in the summer of 2018 as Intake Coordinator.
-She feels that HFT is a great ministry to work with.
+Taneka Chandler joined in the summer of 2018 as Intake Coordinator.
+She feels that FIVE18 Counseling is a great ministry to work with.
 She handles each client with dignity and respect.
 She is a wife and mother of two who believes in the power of prayer and that all of God’s children deserve a fighting chance.
 Taneka is also the choir director at Mt.
 Pleasant CME Church in Halifax VA. for the Total Praise Youth and Young Adult Choir.
-A quote that she often tells her children is: “Know Who You Are and know Whose You Are, A Child Of The Most High, First And Foremost!”
+A quote that she often tells her children is: “Know who you are and know whose you are, a child of the Most High, first and foremost!”

 Dianne was raised on a 113 acre farm in Gladys, where she learned how to work.
 She attended Diamond Hill Presbyterian Church and learned to help others and have a mission heart.
 She married her high school sweetheart and has two beautiful daughters.
 Dianne has two rescue fur babies who will be 6 years old this year, Rambo and Cricket.
 She has one Pomerian, Miss Princess, who will be 13 this year.
 She has four beautiful fur grandbabies, Cuz, Caddy, Doc Holiday and Miss Kitty Russell.
 Her passion in life is to follow Jesus and to serve Him by serving others.

-Sandra joined Patrick Henry Family Services in 2003 as a houseparent.
-In 2011, she was asked to join the Hope for Tomorrow staff as Office Manager for the newly opening South Boston location.
-She currently serves as the Director of Operations for Hope for Tomorrow.
+Sandra joined FIVE18 Family Services, formally Patrick Henry Family Services, in 2003 as a houseparent.
+In 2011, she was asked to join the counseling staff as Office Manager for the newly opening South Boston location.
+She currently serves as the Business Manager of FIVE18 Counseling.
 Sandra is married to John Lewandowski, who serves as Pastor of Second Baptist Church, in South Boston, VA.

 Joe is a Licensed Resident-in-Counseling, with his Masters in Clinical Mental Health Counseling from Liberty University.
 Joe Received his undergraduate degree in Theology from Moody Bible Institute.